Wallace Berman: Artistic career

-Berman created Verifax collages, which consist of photocopies of images from magazines and newspapers, mounted onto a flat surface in collage fashion, mixed with occasional solid areas of acrylic paint.
-To make them, Berman used a Verifax copier (Kodak) machine to copy images which he often juxtaposed in a grid format, creating what the critic Will Fenstermaker called "psychedelic typologies."
+Berman created Verifax collages, which consist of photocopies of images from magazines and newspapers mounted onto a flat surface in collage fashion and mixed with occasional solid areas of acrylic paint.
+To make them, he used a Verifax copier (Kodak) machine to copy images he often juxtaposed in a grid format, creating what the critic Will Fenstermaker called "psychedelic typologies."

-Berman was influenced by jazz music, rock music, poetry of his Beat circle, Surrealism, Dada, as well as the Kabbalah.
+Berman was influenced by jazz music, rock music, poetry of his Beat circle, Surrealism, Dada, and the Kabbalah.
 Though he was not religious, the influence of the Kabbalah and Jewish mysticism is seen in his collages that included Hebrew letters.
 These letters also appear in his only film, Aleph.
 His involvement with the jazz scene allowed him opportunities to work with jazz musicians, creating bebop album covers for Charlie Parker.

 In 1957 Berman had his first exhibition of his artworks at the newly opened Ferus Gallery in Los Angeles.
-His friends were the curators/owners of the gallery, Ed Kienholz, Robert Alexander and Walter Hopps.
-After the opening, the L.A. vice squad got a telephone tip from an anonymous caller and during the raid they found what was deemed to be a pornographic image by Cameron Parsons titled Peyote Vision at the bottom of one of Berman's assemblage works called Temple.
-He later was convicted of displaying lewd and obscene materials.
+His friends were the curators/owners of the gallery, Ed Kienholz, Robert Alexander, and Walter Hopps.
+After the opening, the L.A. vice squad got a telephone tip from an anonymous caller and during the raid they found what was deemed a pornographic image by Cameron Parsons titled Peyote Vision at the bottom of Berman's assemblage work Temple.
+He was convicted of displaying lewd and obscene materials.
 At the summation in the courtroom, Berman wrote on the blackboard "There is no justice, only revenge".
 His actor-friend Dean Stockwell paid the $150 fine to release Berman.
 Ferus was the last showing in a public gallery for Berman during his life.

 Semina

 His mail art publication Semina was a series of folio packages that were limited edition and sent or given to his friends.
-Semina consisted of collages mixed with poetry by writers Michael McClure, Philip Lamantia, David Meltzer, Charles Bukowski, William S. Burroughs, Allen Ginsberg, Jean Cocteau, John Kelly Reed and Berman, which he published under the pseudonym Pantale Xantos.
+Semina consisted of collages mixed with poetry by writers Michael McClure, Philip Lamantia, David Meltzer, Charles Bukowski, William S. Burroughs, Allen Ginsberg, Jean Cocteau, John Kelly Reed, and Berman, under the pseudonym Pantale Xantos.
 Semina was published from 1955 to 1964.
-The cover of the first issue of Semina featured a photograph of artist and occultist Marjorie Cameron.
-The volume also included Cameron's drawing, Peyote Vision.
-This artwork was featured in Berman's 1957 exhibition at Los Angeles' Feris Gallery, which was raided and shut down by police.
-Investigating officers claimed that Peyote Vision, which featured two copulating figures, was pornographic and indecent, thus legitimizing their actions.
+The cover of the first issue featured a photograph of artist and occultist Marjorie Cameron.
+The volume also included Cameron's drawing Peyote Vision.
+This artwork was featured in Berman's 1957 exhibition at Los Angeles's Ferus Gallery, which was raided and shut down by police.
+Investigating officers claimed that Peyote Vision, which featured two copulating figures, was pornographic.